-Scientists at the Caltech have developed a new lensless camera that doesn’t require any lenses.
-They have replaced the curved glass with something that does the same job computationally, an ultra-thin optical phased array.
+Scientists at Caltech have developed a new lensless camera that doesn’t require any lenses.
+They have replaced the curved glass with something that does the same job computationally: an ultra-thin optical phased array.

 In digital cameras, the lenses are used to focus the light onto a digital sensor.
 The optical phased array has a group of light receivers that adds a minute delay to the light as it is captured.
 This allows the camera to switch focus and look in different directions using nothing but electronic trickery.

-This new lensless camera is made from thin light-sensitive silicon components integrated on a silicon chip.
-Light waves are received by each light sensitive element in the array and destructively interfere from all but one of the directions.
+This new lensless camera is made from thin, light-sensitive silicon components integrated into a silicon chip.
+Light waves are received by each light-sensitive element in the array and destructively interfere from all but one of the directions.
 In that direction, the waves amplify each other to create a focused “gaze” that can be electronically controlled.